andy-lee-eng/Angular-Hero/README.md

 ##Usage

-1. Include angular-hero as a dependency in your Angular app.
+1. Include `alAngularHero` as a dependency in your Angular app.

 ```js
 angular.module('app', ['alAngularHero'])